 A rock formation avoidance alignment option would be included immediately north of Blue Pool Wash along U.S. 89 in Utah.
 Under this alignment option, the pipeline would cross to the north side of U.S. 89 for about 400 feet and then return to the south side of U.S. 89.
-This alignment option would avoid tunneling under the rock formation or excavating the toe of the rock formation on the south side of U.S. 89 near Blue Pool Wash.
+This alignment option would avoid tunneling under the rock formation on the south side of U.S. 89 near Blue Pool Wash.